We met up with the outspoken political comedian, whose current red-state tour is at the nexus of laughter, anxiety, and Trump jokes.

-I think the other thing is, for a while now, I've been asked about the idea of activism and comedy.
-And the line that I've had for the longest time is: "Uh, I don't want to see myself as an activist.
+I think the other thing is, for a while now, I've been asked about the idea of activism in comedy.
+And the lie that I've had for the longest time is: "Uh, I don't want to see myself as an activist.
 I don't want to think about the impact everything makes in terms of, 'I can change the world, what can I do,'" because that affects how you write.
 And also, there's a lot of art that's considered activist art that is righteous and really bad.
 I'm a comedian.
 My goal is to make people laugh.
 It's not to make people think—it's to make people laugh.
 And the thing is, I'm a critical being.
 I'm a political being.
 I'm a racialized being.
 And as a result, you know, that double-consciousness, that double-lens will show up in my work.

 You could be an essayist, too.